 FIDM values the importance of learning, preparation, and study.
 It is the responsibility of the student to keep up with the assigned readings and homework and to manage his/her time.
 A minimum of two hours preparation for each hour in class is recommended for research and study time outside of class.

 FIDM requires students attending the college to make reasonable progress toward the completion of their educational objective.
 All students are expected to maintain a minimum 2.0 grade point average (3.0 for students in the Master's program) and successfully complete a minimum of 67% of units attempted.
 Students who fail to meet FIDM’s Satisfactory Academic Progress requirements may lose their eligibility for financial aid and/or veterans benefits.

 It is the students’ responsibility to provide current contact information to the college.
 Students can make the following changes:

-- Name Change - can be updated in the Financial Services Department by presenting a current California Driver License, a State Identification Card, Passport, or any certified legal document with the name change.
+- Name Change can be updated in the Financial Services Department by presenting a current Driver License, State Identification Card, Passport, or any certified legal document with the name change.